At a Glance

 ✨Showcase Your Organisational Skills

-As a Science Operations Administrator, being organised is key.
-Prepare examples of how you've successfully managed multiple tasks or projects in the past, especially in a research or lab environment.
+As a Science Operations Administrator, being highly organised is crucial.
+Prepare examples from your past experiences where you successfully managed multiple tasks or projects simultaneously.
+This will demonstrate your ability to handle the diverse responsibilities of the role.

 ✨Prepare for Scenario-Based Questions

 Expect questions that assess your problem-solving abilities and how you handle sensitive information.
-Think of specific situations where you resolved conflicts or managed confidential data effectively.
+Think of scenarios where you had to resolve conflicts or manage confidential data, and be prepared to explain your thought process.